100 Notable alumni of

 -

-Zoran Milanović is a Croatian politician who has been serving as the president of Croatia since 2020.
+Zoran Milanović is a Croatian politician who is the current president of Croatia.
+First elected in 2020, he was re-elected in 2025 with 74% voter support.
 Prior to assuming the presidency, he was the prime minister of Croatia from 2011 to 2016, as well as the president of the Social Democratic Party (SDP) from 2007 to 2016.

 -